Volkswagen Golf Mk5: Twin Drive

-VW CEO Martin Winterkorn announced Volkswagen Golf Twin Drive plug-in hybrid vehicle based on Mark V Golf, which uses 2.0L 122 hp turbodiesel and 82 hp electric motor with lithium-ion batteries.
+VW CEO Martin Winterkorn announced Volkswagen Golf Twin Drive plug-in hybrid vehicle based on Mark V Golf, which uses 2.0L 122 PS turbodiesel and 82 PS electric motor with lithium-ion batteries.
 The car could run about 50 kilometres on battery power.
-The combined power was 174 hp.
+The combined power was 174 PS.

 Volkswagen never developed the Twin Drive system for the Golf.
 It was planned to be developed with 8 German partners and planned a trial fleet of 20 Golfs outfitted with the system in 2010.

-The production version was expected to be based on Mark VI Golf featuring a 1.5L turbodiesel engine and electric motor, with estimated arrival date of 2015.
+The production version was expected to be based on Mark VI Golf featuring a 1.5-litre turbodiesel engine and electric motor, with estimated arrival date of 2015.